madcodemonkey/Redis/README.md

 - ```docker compose up -d```  Creates a container in detached mode so you run CLI commands as specified below.
 - ```docker compose down```   Stops the container and removes it

+There is also a docker-compose.yml file in the root of this example.

 ##  Run redis CLI commands within the Docker container
 Attach to the running container using this command.
 It assumes the name of the continaer is "some-redis"
 ```